comicsfct/rtPseudoCall/README.md

 ### ARTDeco

+To run ARTDeco, you first need a file with chromosome sizes (see above) to prepare the annotation file that was previously created:

+	awk '{ if ($0 ~ "transcript_id") print $0; else print $0" transcript_id \"\";"; }' gencode.v31.annotation.noPseudogenes.gtf > gencode.v31.annotation.noPseudogenes.gtf

-ARTDeco has several steps but can be easily run like this if you don’t need differential expression information:
+Afterwards, ARTDeco has several steps that can be easily run automatically like this if you don’t need differential expression information:

 	ARTDeco -home-dir ARTDECO_DIR -bam-files-dir BAM_FILES_DIR -gtf-file GTF_FILE -cpu NUM_CPU -chrom-sizes-file CHROM_SIZES_FILE -layout [PE/SE] -orientation [Forward/Reverse] -stranded [True/False]